combogenomics/medusa/README.md

     solution.
 Since the variability is small In practice 5 rounds are usually sufficient to find the best score.

+6. The option *-w2* is optional and allows for a sequence similarity based weighting scheme.
+Using a different weighting scheme may lead to better results.

+7. The option *-d* outputs a file indicating the estimated distances between pair of contigs (<contig A> <contig B> <estimated distance>).

-6. Finally the *-h* option provides a small recap of the previous ones.
+8. Finally the *-h* option provides a small recap of the previous ones.

 An Example
 ----------